augusto-herrmann/opendataday-publicbodies-nepal/README.md

 ## Code

-The code is in [nepal-public-bodies.py](nepal-public-bodies.py).
-It is a Jupyter Notebook in percent script format (requires Jupytext to open).
+The code is in [nepal-public-bodies.ipynb](nepal-public-bodies.ipynb). in Jupyter Notebook format.
-I used percent script because the notebook is stored in a Python file format that plays nice with git version control, if and when we need to evolve it

 ## Next steps